Cameras, film, film, cameras!

 In 2011:

-Not a big photography shooting or camera-getting year in 2011, either - Got another Olympus XA and a pretty decent Nikon FM2n.
-The FM2n was stolen fall 2011 (see below).
+Not a big photography shooting or camera-getting year in 2011, either.
+But got a few 70s cams at the local and excellent junkshops of Moscow/Pullman including a Petri, another Olympus XA and a pretty decent Nikon FM2n.
+(The FM2n was stolen fall 2011 [see below]).

-Merry xmas liebermann: On November 30th my house was robbed along with at least four others on the same road (the police treat the actual number as their secret and have revealed themselves to be a bunch of bumbling idiots, though they have their big embezzlement scandal to occupy themselves with anyway, so why should they worry about crime?), and I lost $6,000+ of equipment, so definitely losing ground now.
-Gone: my Nikon D700, FM2n (never got to use it), Nikkormat FTn, most of my good Nikon lenses, my Sekonic light meter, filters...
+Merry xmas liebermann: On November 30th 2011 my house was robbed along with at least four others on the same road (the police treat the actual number as their secret and have revealed themselves to be a bunch of bumbling idiots, though they have their big embezzlement scandal to occupy themselves with anyway, so why should they worry about crime?).
+I lost $6,500+ of equipment (replacement cost of similar condition used as if I could afford to replace), so definitely losing ground.
+Gone: my Nikon D700, FM2n (never even got to use it), Nikkormat FTn, most of my good Nikon lenses, my Sekonic light meter, filters...
 Can't afford any of that stuff anymore, since my Gov wages are about 60% what they were a few years ago!
 See a list and serial numbers here.

 In 2012: